scross01/prometheus-klipper-exporter/README.md

       - source_labels: [__param_target]
         target_label: instance
       - target_label: __address__
-        replacement: klipper-exporter.local:9101
+        replacement: klipper-exporter:9101

   # optional exporter metrics
   - job_name: "klipper-exporter"
     scrape_interval: 5s
     metrics_path: /metrics
     static_configs:
-      - targets: [ 'klipper-exporter.local:9101' ]
+      - targets: [ 'klipper-exporter:9101' ]
 ```

 The exporter can be run on the host running Klipper, or on a separate machine.
-Replace `klipper.local` with the hostname or IP address of the Klipper host,
+Replace `klipper-host` with the hostname or IP address of the Klipper host,
-and replace `klipper-exporter.local` with the hostname or IP address of the host
+and replace `klipper-exporter` with the hostname or IP address of the host
 runnging `prometheus-klipper-exporter`.

 To monitor multiple Klipper instances add multiple entries to the